contact plaka > Today >

 (Up17 July 2020; posted 12/15/09)

 Olga Kefalogianni, (b.
-1975) MP from Crete (2007 - 2012) and from Athens (2012 - date).
+1975, Athens) MP from Rethymnon, Crete (2007 - 2012) and from Athens (2012 - date).
 Minister of Tourism 2012 - 2015.
 Attorney.
-Graduate of King's College, University of London and the Fletcher School of Law and Diplomacy.
+Graduate of King's College, University of London and holds a Masters from the Fletcher School of Law and Diplomacy.
 Author of the book "The role of the EU in the Cyprus issue."
 Daughter of a former MP and minister.
-(Updated 17 July 20)
+Speaks Greek, English, Spanish and French.
+(Updated 4 June 21)

 Marietta Giannakou-Koutsikou (b.
 1951) Former Minster of Education and Religious Affairs March 2004 - Sept.
 2007.
 A physician, she has represented Athens continuously since 1993.
 Was Minster of Health in 1990-91.
 In 2009 she became a MEP.